BibliothecaDAO/master-scroll/docs/game/resources.md

 #### How do I harvest Resources?

 Resources accrue every day cycle within the game.
-Once your harvest your resources they will appear in your Iron bank.
-All Resources are tokens and can be traded on the AMM.
+Once your harvest your resources they will appear in your Iron Bank.
+All resources are tokens and can be traded on the AMM (paired with Lords).

 #### Resource accrual cap

-If you don't claim your Resources daily, they will accrue for up to 3 day cycles.
-After 3 days they will not longer accrue until you claim them.
+If you don't claim the resources on your realm, they will accrue for up to 3 day cycles.
+After 3 days they will not accrue any more until claimed.

 #### What do Resources do?

-You use the Resources in order to build [buildings](./buildings#economic), summon [troops](./troops-squads) and trade on the [AMM](/docs/economics/resource-amm).
+You use the Resources in order to construct [buildings](./buildings#economic), summon [troops](./troops-squads) and trade on the [AMM](/docs/economics/resource-amm).
 They are the economic layer of this world and are scarce, so use them wisely.

 ---

 ## The Raidable Vault

-Every Realm generates another stream of Resources that accrues directly into the Realm's Raidable Vault.
-This is what raiding Realms are after and what you need to protect.
+Every Realm generates another stream of resources that accrue directly into the Realm's Raidable Vault.
+This is what raiding Realms are attempting to pillage, and what you need to protect.
 Once this vault accrues more value than 7 days of production, you are able to withdraw all of it at once, providing a hefty bonus.

 However, if you are attacked successfully, your Raidable Vault will be depleted by 25% each time.
-This means you will need to wait until your vault refills until you can claim.
+This means you will need to wait longer until your vault refills before you can claim.

 ### Defending your vault